FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/miner-s-guide-to-liftoff.md

 To help with this, we have executed a _one-time_ reimbursement for all miners with negative balance - to top them back up to **net zero** available balance so all miners can enter the mainnet without debts.
 In addition to this, we have disbursed a _one-time_ **100 FIL bonus** to all Space Race 2 miners who have been actively proving storage on the network within the past week.
 Normally, we avoid any rewards that encourage people to create sybil nodes - however with this one-time “above and beyond” bonus we especially wanted to recognize and benefit small miners who have worked so hard throughout SR1&2 to reach the 10 TiB Minimum Miner Size for earning block rewards.
 Thank you for all your stress-testing, issue reports, and bug fixes to help make Filecoin better! 🙏

 [Space Race 2: Orbital Burn](https://filecoin.io/blog/space-race-2/#introducing-space-race-2) is concluding as we transition into mainnet, but the [Slingshot](http://slingshot.filecoin.io/) competition is still going strong!
 To specifically support miners participating in Slingshot to store valuable data on the network, we plan to continue running some small faucets like the PublishDeals and WindowPoSt reimbursement bots for a little while as the network stabilizes.
-If you’re interested in joining Slingshot as a client, you can apply [here](https://slingshot.filecoin.io/).
+If you're interested in joining Slingshot as a client, you can apply [on the Slingshot website](https://slingshot.filecoin.io/).

 ## Liftoff FAQ